ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Projections.md

 [{"full_name": "John Smith"}]
 ```

-The String representation of a projection is the exact representation of the projection string, without spaces before and after dots and brackets, no spaces before commans, a single space before and after operators.
+The String representation of a projection is the exact representation of the projection string, without spaces before and after dots and brackets, no spaces before commands, a single space before and after operators.

 eg.